The Rodent Family: Friends And Foe

 When we say rodents, a lot of people think only of rats and mice; after all, these two species are the most common in our neighborhood.
-For this reason, rodents, in general, are having a bad reputation among all of us.
+For this reason, rodents, in general, have a bad reputation among all of us.
 But are all rodents actually pests?

-Let us see some of the friendly rodents we have around the world.
+Let us talk about some of the friendly rodents we have around the world.

 It is no wonder a lot of people keep rodents as pets.
 Not only are they cute, but they are highly intelligent too.
 And unlike dogs, they require minimal care.
 Some of the rodents that have become pets include mice, rats, hamsters, gerbils, and guinea pigs.

 Hamsters - Hamsters are one of the most common household pets.
 They are easy to care for, that is why before parents allow their kids to own a dog, they give hamsters first.
 Their size is about 5 to 7 inches long, they have short tails that are unlike those of mice, and small eyes.
 They come in different colors: white, black, brown, and grey.
 Like all rodents, they have large incisors that continue to grow their entire lives.
 Hamsters have poor eyesight and nearsighted.
 They are equipped with pouches that enable them to carry food from one place to another.
 Unlike rats and mice, they are solitary.
 As to their diet, they are easily sated.
 Hamster food can easily be bought at pet stores near you.
 They also need fresh food too.

 Gerbils - Gerbils can measure about 4 to 5 inches long, and with tails that are just as long.
 They are social creatures and enjoy the company of other gerbils.
 They rarely bite when handled, making them ideal pets for children.